 for further interest: additional class topics

 Examine Teddy Roosevelt as a central character in the events of the chapter: as imperialist advocate, assistant secretary of the navy, Rough Rider, legendary war hero, governor of New York, vice president, and then president.
-See boxed quote on page 614.
+(See boxed quote on page 614.)

-Analyze the yellow press: explain what yellow journalism is, why it had such great appeal and popular impact in the late nineteenth century, how it sensationalized and distorted issues, how important it was (or was not) in really influencing President McKinley and others.
+Analyze the yellow press: explain what yellow journalism is, why it had such great appeal and popular impact in the late nineteenth century, how it sensationalized and distorted issues, and how important it was (or was not) in really influencing President McKinley and others.